 Graduates of the program will be able to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification of Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
-Initial certification is a requirement for licensure in many states.
-Tennessee requires licensure in order to practice.
+Initial certification is a requirement for licensure in all states.

 NOTE: A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination.